fod/shop-simulator-2000/G00398776- Fiachra O Donoghue - Assignment 1/readme.txt

     -- the LaTeX source code for the report.

     stock.csv
     -- a csv file containing the name, price, and intitial quantity (also the maximum allowable quantity) of each item in the shop's stock.
+The first line of the file contains the shop's initial cash.

 3. Compilation and Execution